A Narrowband Fully-Analog Multi-Antenna Transmitter: Introduction

 \item A deterministic closed-form $O(N)$ programming rule (no iterative optimization) that computes the internal split settings from subtree norms and computes the output phase-bank settings by compensating the deterministic (or calibrated) phase offsets introduced by the magnitude tree.
 This supports symbol-wise updates when the phase-control technology supports the required tuning speed.

-\item An idealized passive hardware realization as a depth-$L=\log_2 N$ balanced binary tree of interferometric $2\times 2$ fanout cells (Mach--Zehnder/hybrid-based) followed by a per-antenna output phase-shifter bank, providing a fully-analog surrogate for a fully-digital transmitter: one coherent source/power amplifier (PA) and a programmable passive distributor in place of $N$ RF chains.
+\item An idealized passive hardware realization as a depth-$L=\log_2 N$ balanced binary tree of interferometric $2\times 2$ fanout cells (Mach--Zehnder/hybrid-based) followed by a per-antenna output phase-shifter bank, providing a fully-analog surrogate for a fully-digital multi-antenna transmitter: one coherent source/power amplifier (PA) and a programmable passive distributor in place of $N$ RF chains.

-\item A compute-excluded RF-front-end power model anchored to representative off-the-shelf/commercial off-the-shelf (OTS/COTS) components, and a comparison against an equivalent OTS/COTS fully-digital array under a common delivered antenna-port power normalization.
+\item A compute-excluded RF-front-end power model anchored to representative commercial off-the-shelf (COTS) components, and a comparison against an equivalent COTS fully-digital array under a common delivered antenna-port power normalization.
 The numerical results for $N\le 16$ indicate significant RF-front-end DC-power savings for the fully-analog architecture. \end{itemize}

 While we focus on multi-antenna excitation synthesis for wireless transmission, the same phase-only unitary synthesis principle applies to other coherent multi-output tone generation settings, including coherent test/measurement distribution networks and array excitation for radar/sonar/ ultrasound systems.